 Missing teeth can impact your confidence and overall oral health.
-At Reliance Dental, Dr. Ranveer Chandy provides dental implants in Edmonton, AB, as a permanent solution to tooth loss.
-Implants can provide you with a durable and natural-looking replacement that functions just like your own teeth.
-Dr. Chandy uses advanced techniques in restorative dentistry, to rebuild your bite and restore bite function.
+Luckily, modern dental implants offer a durable and natural-looking tooth replacement.
+At Reliance Dental, Dr. Ranveer Chandy restores dental implants in Edmonton, AB, as a permanent solution to tooth loss.
+Dr. Chandy uses advanced techniques in restorative dentistry to rebuild your bite and restore bite function.
+Whether you need to replace one tooth or get full-mouth implants, we’ll work with you to give you a healthy smile that feels and works like your own.

 What are the Benefits of Dental Implants?